-Here is a message you can send to your users to inform them about the new tool and why it is useful.
-Be sure to include the link to our Second Chance User Guide.
-It contains a two-minute video explaining how Second Chance works.
+Below is a message you can send to your users to inform them about Second Chance and why it is useful.
+Be sure to include the link to our Second Chance User Guide which contains a two-minute video explaining how Second Chance works.

 For more information about Second Chance, as well as a short, informational video, click the link below:

 Second Chance will help us to keep our organization safe and defend against cyber attacks.
-Remember to analyze all the email you receive for red flags and always think before you click.
+Remember to analyze all emails you receive for red flags and always think before you click.